 After a foggy start, birds of interest today included 2 Golden Plovers, 2 Black-tailed Godwits and a Wheatear at Northwick Warth, the adult Mediterranean Gull, 3 Common Sandpipers, just 4 Dunlin, 2 Ringed Plovers, 6 Redshanks and 3 Lesser Whitethroats at New Passage.
 The wader roost at Severn Beach contained just 22 Ringed Plovers and 8 Dunlin.
 There were another 2 Common Sandpipers in Cake Pill, Aust Warth and another 2 at Chittening Warth.

-A surprise sighting at New Passage early afternoon involved 2 Arctic Skuas (1 pale &1 dark phase) that flew south close to the sea wall.
+A surprise sighting at New Passage early afternoon involved 2 Arctic Skuas (1 pale &1 dark morph) that flew south close to the sea wall.
 The adult Mediterranean Gull reappeared here, 7 Common Sandpipers were present in the pill and 2 Lesser Whitethroats were seen in “The Glen” garden.
 The flock of 40 Turnstones and Wheatear remained on Northwick Warth.
 Another 2 Common Sandpipers were seen at Chittening Warth and a single at the Orchard Pools, Severn Beach.
 An evening visit to New Passage produced 2 Sanderling, 8 Dunlin and a Ringed Plover.

 A juvenile Mediterranean Gull, 6 Common Sandpipers, 11 Dunlin, 40 Turnstones, 12 Redshanks, 120 Curlews, single Whimbrel and Ringed Plover were seen from New Passage today.
 Nearby a Wheatear was present on Northwick Warth.
 At Severn Beach, single Little Egret and Green Sandpiper were seen at the Orchard Pools and a third summer Yellow-legged Gull was on the shingle island off the beach.
 There were another 3 Common Sandpipers, a Green Sandpiper and a Peregrine at Chittening Warth.